+BB leaders should deal with any concerns/allegations/suspicions of abuse from a child sensitively and carefully.
 A child may disclose to an employee or leader that they have been or are being harmed or abused.
 Children will often have different ways of communicating that they are being abused.
 If a child hints at or tells a leader or employee that he or she is being harmed by someone, be it a parent/carer, another adult or by a child (peer abuse), it should be treated in a sensitive way.

 Remember, a child may disclose abuse to a leader or employee as a trusted adult at any time during their work with them.
-It is important that leaders and employees are aware and prepared for this.
+It is important that leaders and employees are aware and prepared for this and the following approach is suggested as best practice for dealing with any concern/allegation/suspicions and must be reported to the Regional Safeguarding Panel.